 Through a cooperative arrangement with local teachers, you will work in the preparation and implementation of interactive demonstrations on current science topics with students.
 Laboratory placements will be at Auburn High school, and Drake middle school.
 This class requires that you are on-site at an assigned school for the laboratory field experience.
 You will keep a log of your activities there for this practicum experience.
 You may work with partners from this class for your classroom teaching.
-Documentation to record your visits must be signed by your cooperating teacher.
+Documentation to record your visits must be signed by your mentor teacher.
 Attendance is mandatory and you will be expected to attend during each Wednesday during the 11:00-3:30 designated time for the laboratory experience.
 Your mentor teacher will complete a sign in sheet for you each visit.
 In the event that the mentor teacher does not have class during the assigned time from of 11-3:30 after consulting with both the teacher and Dr. Russell you may make arrangements for your schedule to be at a different time.
 However, you must still meet for the same amount of time (four hours and thirty minutes).
-Failure to report to the laboratory field placement will result in an incomplete for the course.
-In addition, failure to receive satisfactory PEPE evaluations and feedback from mentor teacher and university supervisor will result in automatic deduction of 25 points for the laboratory experience and may result in student not passing the methods course and referral to the Department Chair for departmental review.
+Failure to report to the laboratory field placement without a valid AU excused absence will result in 5 point deduction from final grade for course (for each infraction).
 No absences will be allotted for the laboratory experience because attendance is paramount for your practical experience to be fulfilling.
-Absences not in accordance with the official AU absence policy may result in 5 point deduction from the final grade for the course for each infraction (at the discretion of the instructor for the course) If a student receives more than one rating of "2" on the final PEPE evaluation (from mentor teacher and university supervisor evaluations) and any ratings of 1 will also result in an unsatisfactory rating for the laboratory placement (which is an automatic 25 point deduction).
-Each absence may result in a 5 point deduction unless in accordance with AU absence policy (at the discretion of the instructor for the course).
+Absences not in accordance with the official AU absence policy may result in 5 point deduction from the final grade for the course for each infraction (at the discretion of the instructor for the course).
 Sign-in sheets will be provided at the school site to document attendance.
 Excessive absences may result in withdrawal from this course or incomplete for the methods course.
 In addition, other lab days might be designated as in class days however students will be notified in ample time.
 Additional information regarding placements will be provided.
-More than one excused/unexcused absence may result in referral for withdrawal from the CTSE 4090 course and a 5 point deduction from the final grade for the course for each infraction (at the discretion of the instructor for the course)
+More than one excused/unexcused absence may result in referral for withdrawal from the CTSE 4100 course and a 5 point deduction from the final grade for the course for each infraction (at the discretion of the instructor for the course)